-The prohibition on establishing interstate branches for the purpose of deposit production, and the corresponding regulatory loan-to-deposit restrictions, could limit our ability to establish branches outside of Texas.
-We believe that the Bank's operations are in compliance with the Interstate Act.
+The prohibition on establishing interstate branches for the purpose of deposit production, and the corresponding regulatory loan-to-deposit restrictions, could limit our ability to establish branches outside Oklahoma.
+We believe that the Bank's operations in Texas are in compliance with the Interstate Act in Texas.
 In addition, we believe that the Bank is reasonably helping to meet the credit needs of the communities served by the Bank's New Mexico branches.
-If, however, the FDIC were to determine that the Bank is not reasonably helping to meet the credit needs of the communities served by the Bank's New Mexico branches, then the FDIC could require the Bank's New Mexico branches to be closed or not permit the Bank to open new branches in New Mexico.
+If, however, the Federal Reserve were to determine that the Bank is not reasonably helping to meet the credit needs of the communities served by the Bank's New Mexico branches, then the Federal Reserve could require the Bank's New Mexico branches to be closed or not permit the Bank to open new branches in New Mexico.